Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 Trauma-informed, strengths-based care

-It is delivered directly to children already presenting with risk.
+It is delivered directly to children already presenting with risk in schools or professional settings.

 This is structured intervention — not signposting.